boogiepopo/starwars/README.md

 * index.html include jquery and bootstrap resources via cdn.
 This is bad.
 * jquery / bootstrap resources accidentally make font of scrolling text have dark color.
 * style.css has wrong path for deathstar image.
+* Fix so that the page shows text and link to the next page in the end